nf-core/funcscan/docs/output.md

       - `<sample.id>_dbCANsub_hmm_results.tsv`: TSV file containing the detailed dbCAN subfamily results for CAZyme annotation
       - `<sample.id>_diamond.out`: TSV file containing the detailed dbCAN diamond results for CAZyme annotation
     - `cgc/`
       - `<sample.id>_cgc.gff`: GFF file containing the CAZyme gene clusters (CGC) identified by dbCAN.
-This file is generated from the dbCAN annotation and contains the locations of CAZyme gene clusters in the genome.
+This file is generated from the dbCAN annotation and contains the locations of CAZyme gene clusters in the genome
       - `<sample.id>_cgc_standard_out.tsv`: Standard output file from dbCAN for CAZyme gene clusters (CGC) in a tabular format.
 This file summarizes the CAZyme gene clusters identified in the genome.
       - `<sample.id>_diamond.out.tc`: TSV file containing the diamond output for transporter annotation
       - `<sample.id>_TF_hmm_results.tsv`: TSV file containing the results of transcription factor screening